greim/freeloader/README.markdown

       ...
     });

 ...which would add a new event handler to the window object for each bound element.
-If these handlers weren't removed manually, then they'd accumulate and tie up system resources, causing memory leaks and unnecessary CPU load, long after they had disappeared from the user's view.
+If these handlers weren't removed manually, they'd accumulate and tie up system resources, causing memory leaks and unnecessary CPU load long after they disappeared from the live DOM.
 Freeloader's messaging system avoids this issue using a form of lazy event binding.

 ### Examples of global events that individual controllers might be interested in subscribing to: